Options and levels of care

 - If you moved into aged care between 1 Jan 2016 and 31

 Dec 2016 - While you are making periodic payments, your

-former home will be exempt indefinitely from the Centrelink and
+former home and net rent will be exempt from the Centrelink income

 - If you moved into aged care on or after 1 Jan